 At a glance:

 While PicsArt the app has been around in some form or another for some time, it has more recently rebranded itself with a focus on AI.
-So in the marketing copy on the store pages you can expect to see a lot of references to generating smart backgrounds, expanding images, and even generating new images from whole cloth.
+So in the marketing copy on the store pages, you can expect to see a lot of references to generating smart backgrounds, expanding images, and even generating new images from whole cloth.
 However, even if you’re completely uninterested in this stuff, PicsArt is a solid image editor for both Android and iOS.

-Its interface puts all the usual tools at your fingertips, with cropping and clone tools as well as curves adjustments.
+Its interface puts all the usual tools at your fingertips, with cropping and clone tools as well as curve adjustments.
 There are also plenty of attractive special effects, including film-like filters for a retro look.
-Annoyingly, the Android version of the app disables screenshotting so it’s hard to demonstrate, but I found the picture styles to be pretty attractive, and it was generally easy to find one in-keeping with the tone of the image I was editing.
+Annoyingly, the Android version of the app disables screenshotting so it’s hard to demonstrate, but I found the picture styles to be pretty attractive, and it was generally easy to find one keeping with the tone of the image I was editing.

 The app is free to use, though it will nag you to upgrade to a premium subscription, which unlocks most of the smart AI-powered features.
-PicsArt can also be used for video, and is available for both Android and iOS.
+PicsArt can also be used for video and is available for both Android and iOS.

 Best for networking and growing your brand: Instagram